This statement is made pursuant to section 54 of the Modern Slavery Act 2015.

 Key HR policies of relevance to the Modern Slavery Act are:

-- The Code of Practice on Whistleblowing policy, which sets out a process by which concerns can be raised.
+- The Code of Practice on Whistleblowing policy (PDF), which sets out a process by which concerns can be raised.

-- The Policy on Dignity and Mutual Respect, which sets out expectations about how everyone should be treated on campus.
+- The Policy on Dignity and Mutual Respect (PDF), which sets out expectations about how everyone should be treated on campus.

 The University is committed to raising awareness of the risks of modern slavery and human trafficking in our organisation and supply chains.
-In February 2020, collaborating with internal and external experts, we delivered training on all aspects of sustainable procurement including the Modern Slavery Act and our local practices and procedures to over 40 members of the University’s Procurement and Sustainability teams.
+Building on training delivered in 2020, the University delivered further training in June 2021 on Social Value to all of its Procurement team.